meraki-analytics/cassiopeia/doc/plugins.rst

 Install by running ``pip install cassiopeia-sqlalchemy``.

-This plugin provides a disk-database.
-It is especially useful for staticdata, which never changes.
-It works for all data types except ``MatchHistory``.

 To enable this plugin, add the following to your settings' data pipeline between the ``Cache`` and ``DDragon`` stores:

 .. code-block:: json